Historical studies involves more than facts, dates, and events.

 Our faculty bring

-of Newfoundland, Canada, Europe and Greece.
+of Newfoundland, Canada, and ancient, medieval, early modern and modern Europe and their global reaches.
 Meet our historical studies

 faculty and staff.

 Efforts of outstanding students are recognized with University Medals for Academic Excellence and other scholarships, awards, and prizes.